DEFRA/adp-documentation/docs/Platform-Architecture/permissions-model.md

 ## ADP Roles

-The table below details the roles in the Platform and their description:
+The table below details the roles in the Platform, their scope and description:

 | Role | Scope | Description |